uriellmendezz/DataScience_02/README.md

 ## Introduction

-In this repository, you will find all the homework assignments for Module 2 of the Data Science career.
-Each assignment is organized into separate folders, making it easy to navigate and access specific tasks.
-By maintaining a centralized location for all homework submissions, this repository ensures that your work is easily accessible and manageable.
+In this repository, you will find all the homework assignments for Module 2 of my Data Science career.
+Each homework is organized into separate folders, making it easy to navigate and access to a specific task.

 ## Topics